 Maintained by NextGen Coastal — $342M under management in OC & LA

-Once a California landlord rents out a unit, the tenant has a legal right to exclusive possession.
-The landlord retains ownership of the property, but the day-to-day right to control who enters and when belongs to the tenant for the duration of the lease.
-This is not a matter of lease drafting — it's statutory, set out in California Civil Code §1954, and reinforced by the implied covenant of quiet enjoyment baked into every residential lease.
+Once a California landlord hands over the keys, the tenant has a legal right to exclusive possession of the unit.
+The landlord still owns the property, but day-to-day control over who enters and when sits with the tenant for the full term of the lease.
+This isn't a lease-drafting issue.
+It's statutory, codified in Civil Code §1954, and reinforced by the implied covenant of quiet enjoyment in every residential lease in the state.

-A landlord's right of entry exists to manage the property, not to manage the tenant.
-Any entry that looks more like surveillance, harassment, or inspection without a legitimate property purpose is legally suspect.
+A landlord's right of entry exists to manage the property, not the tenant.
+Any entry that reads as surveillance, intimidation, or inspection without a property purpose is legally suspect — even if the technical paperwork was filed correctly.

 NO NOTICE